FliegendeWurst/nixpkgs-pr-build-bot/README.md

 (Note, the instance must support [setting paste titles](https://github.com/matze/wastebin/pull/91).)
 `$CONTACT`, `$DESCRIPTION` are displayed in the bot's introduction message.
 `$GH_TOKEN` is only used for fetching evaluation artifacts, use a fine-grained access token with public read-only permissions.
+`$CONFIG` is where certain settings are stored, if not set those features don't work.
+`$CROSS` is used for automatic cross builds, if enabled.

 `.env` template, with the defaults explicitly set:
 ```